-Participants Strengthened Their Desire to Learn More About Other’s Cultures and Study Abroad.
+Participants Strengthened Their Understanding of Both Cultures and Desire to Learn More About Other Cultures.

-95% of the students believe they know more about each other’s culture and 84% of the students believe they also know more about their own culture after participating in the exchange.
-In addition, 87% of the students responded that participating in Global Classmates strengthened their desire to learn more about other cultures through study abroad.
+96% of the students believe they know more about each other’s culture while 93% of the students believe they’ve learned how to better explain their countries and cultures.
+In addition, 88% of the students responded that participating in Global Classmates strengthened their desire to learn more about other cultures through study abroad.

 In Omiyage Exchange, a small gift exchange with the partner school, students who have been engaging with each other online receive an Omiyage that their partner classmates carefully selected.
 This connects the students on a tangible level and this project becomes one of the most memorable moments for them.